londelec/leandcxmlman/source/sections/IEC103ma/DITable.rst

 DITable group and DI node
 -------------------------

 Group node :ref:`DITable<ref-IEC103maDITable>` and child element nodes :ref:`DI<ref-IEC103maDI>` are used to create DI information objects to receive status information from the downstream outstation.
 Each created DI information object can be used as source of information for any DI information object defined in IO table of the Slave protocol instances.
 If used as a source, status information received from an outstation will be forwarded to DI information object of the Slave protocol instance and then to the upstream Master station.
 Please refer to the section :ref:`docref-IEC10xslDITable` for more information on how to use DI information object as a source.

-In order to receive status information from the downstream outstation function type (FUN) and information number (INF) needs to be specified in :ref:`<ref-IEC103maDIFUN>` \ and :ref:`<ref-IEC103maDIINF>` \ attributes.
+In order to receive a status information from downstream outstation [:lectext1:`FUNCTION TYPE`] and [:lectext1:`INFORMATION NUMBER`] has to be specified in :ref:`<ref-IEC103maDIFUN>` \ and :ref:`<ref-IEC103maDIINF>` \ attributes.

 Please see sample :ref:`DITable<ref-IEC103maDITable>` group and :ref:`DI<ref-IEC103maDI>` child element nodes below.
 There are 5 DI information objects configured using 4 :ref:`DI<ref-IEC103maDI>` element nodes.